Intermesh/groupoffice-docs/developer/building-a-webclient-module.rst

 1. ``Module.js``: Required for each module.
 It registers the module, entities, system and user setting panels.
 2. ``MainPanel.js``: The main panel of the module shown in the Group Office UI
 3. ``scripts.txt``: All js files must be listed in the correct order here.
 4. ``themes/default/style.css``.
 Module specific style can be placed here.
-You can use out _base.scss file to use functions and variables from the main style.
+You can use our _base.scss file to use functions and variables from the main style.

 When opening Group-Office you should see "Music" in the start menu.
 When opening it shows "Hello world".